WawrzenskiPatryk/montecinema-registration-demo/README.md

 ];
 ```

-**Keep in mind that the success screen still is going to display only user's name and email adress in it's content.**
+**Keep in mind that the success screen still is going to display only user's name and email adress in its content.**

 For the screen to work correctly you **must include** in the file objects shown below (in a step of your choice, in `inputs` array):